JuliaGNI/PoincareInvariants.jl/docs/src/canonical_symplectic_structures.md

 end
 ```

-This module currently contains the type [`CanonicalSymplecticMatrix`](@ref), which satisifes the `AbstractMatrix` interface and has an optimised `LinearAlgebra.dot` method to compute the vector matrix vector product.
+This module currently contains the type [`CanonicalSymplecticTwoForm`](@ref), which satisifes the `AbstractMatrix` interface and has an optimised `LinearAlgebra.dot` method to compute the vector matrix vector product.

 ```@docs
-CanonicalSymplecticMatrix
+CanonicalSymplecticTwoForm
 ```